 While Protection Approaches convenes the group, it is a collaborative endeavour.
 We work, both publicly and privately, to increase resource-light, impact-heavy activities such as regular communication, semi-regular meetings, knowledge exchange and best-practice sharing, goal setting, and collective advocacy.

-Our Group is working to help deliver a clear strategy for Government.
-We believe more joined up thinking and coordinated activity could make a significant difference to how government, parliament and the wider human rights movement conceive atrocity prevention.
+Our group has long called for the government to set out a national strategy on atrocity prevention.
+We believe more joined up thinking and coordinated activity could make a significant difference to how government, parliament and the wider human rights movement conceive and implement atrocity prevention.

 Following a period of sustained activity by the Working Group, in 2019 the UK Government published for the first time its multi-departmental approach to atrocity prevention.
 In doing so Her Majesty’s Government has now set out the cross-cutting nature of how it understands atrocity prevention, underlining it as an issue for the Department for International Development and Ministry of Defence as well as the Foreign Office.
 The statement also lays out the mechanisms by which HMG will implement its commitments, including early warning, development, and diplomatic means.

-While this was a significant indication that the UK is taking atrocity prevention more seriously, the new policy paper does not represent a whole of Government strategy, as called for by the Foreign Affairs Select Committee.
+While these steps demonstrate that the UK is taking atrocity prevention more seriously, neither the 2019 policy paper nor 2021 announcement represent a whole of Government strategy, as called for by our members and the Foreign Affairs Select Committee.
 Preventing identity-based violence and mass atrocities is a matter that begins at home and extends around the world.
 It therefore requires all internationally-facing departments –particularly the Department for International Trade– as well as domestic instruments that are responsible for upholding obligations to populations within and at Britain's borders.
 The Working Group therefore continues to work to secure an integrated and cross-cutting national strategy of identity-based violence and atrocity prevention.